What You’ll Learn 💾

 Time axis

-Select the type of time scale from the time axis drop-down list:
+Choose the type of time scale from the Time Axis drop-down list:

-Relative time: axis will start with time 0 at the beginning of the measurement.
+Relative time: starts at 0 at the beginning of the measurement.

-Absolute time: axis will export the absolute date and time of measurement as the time axis.
+Absolute time: exports the absolute date and time of the measurement.

-Pre Trigger time: axis will start with time 0 at the beginning of the measurement.
+Pre-trigger time: starts at 0 at the beginning of the measurement.

 Selecting the exported channels

-You can select the channels you want to export from the displayed channels list.
+You can select the channels to export from the displayed channel list.

 Selection can be made in two ways:

-Click on the icon in the Exported column to select from the displayed menu:
+Click the icon in the Exported column to select from the displayed menu.

-Select all channels - all the channels will be selected for export.
+Select all channels – selects all channels for export.

-Deselect all channels - this will deselect all the channels.
-None of the channels will be exported.
+Deselect all channels – deselects all channels; none will be exported.

-Channels can be moved up with a click on the following button:
+Channels can be moved up by clicking the following button:

-This will change the export order of the channels.
+This changes the export order of the channels.

-With a click on the following button, your selected channel will be moved to the top.
+By clicking the following button, the selected channel will be moved directly to the top:

-The export list options will be stored when we choose Store settings and events from the main data menu.
+The export list options will be saved when you select Store Settings and Events from the main data menu.

 DewesoftX "online" export options

-Exported: in the Analysis mode, when exporting data, the channel will be selected for export.
+Exported: In Analysis Mode, when exporting data, the channel is selected for export.

-Export order: define the export order, channel with number 1 will be exported first, etc.
+Export order: Defines the order of export; the channel with number 1 is exported first, followed by the others.

-Export rate (Hz): for each individual channel define the export rate.
+Export rate (Hz): Defines the export rate for each individual channel.

 File export formats